-- 1. The student will be able to understand the incredible diversity of plants, animals, and entire communities in the oceans of the world. - The student will be able to understand the environmental factors that shape marine ecosystems and communities and thus have a greater awareness of technological practices that might act to the detriment of ocean systems. - 3.
-The student will be able to understand the degradation and destruction of marine environments and what can be done to stop and/or mitigate this destruction. - 4.
+- 1. The student will be able to understand the incredible diversity of plants, animals, and entire communities in the oceans of the world.
+In so doing it is hoped that the student will able to appreciate the marine environment and the students appreciation will extend for many years beyond the course. - 2.
+The student will be able to understand the environmental factors that shape marine ecosystems and communities and thus have a greater awareness of technological practices that might act to the detriment of ocean systems.
+Hopefully this will also translate into a concern for protecting the oceans and seas. - The student will be able to understand the degradation and destruction of marine environments and what can be done to stop and/or mitigate this destruction. - 4.
 The student will be able to understand the variety of adaptations that allow organisms to exist under specific and often extreme environmental regimes. - 5.
-The student will be able to understand how short-term economic gains made at the expense of the oceans impact marine biology.
+The student will be able to understand how short-term economic gains made at the expense of the oceans and seas should be avoided.